LSU Tigers and Lady Tigers: Louisiana State University Tiger Marching Band

-The Louisiana State University Tiger Marching Band (also called The Golden Band from Tigerland or simply the Tiger Band) is known by LSU fans and foes alike for the first four notes of its pregame salute sounded on Saturday nights in Tiger Stadium.
-This 325-member marching band performs at all LSU football home games, all bowl games, and select away games and represents the university at other functions as one of its most recognizable student and spirit organizations.
+The Louisiana State University Tiger Marching Band, also known as the Golden Band from Tigerland, is a 325-member ensemble.
+The band performs at LSU football home games, bowl games, and select away games.
+It also represents the university at various official functions and student events.

 On football game days, the band marches from the band hall to Tiger Stadium, stopping along the way at Victory Hill, located right outside the stadium.
 "Thousands of fans lining North Stadium Drive listen for the cadence of drums announcing the band's departure from the Greek Theatre" and await the impending arrival of the band.
 The band stops on the hill and begins to play the opening strains of the "Pregame Salute."
 Then, while playing the introduction to "Touchdown for LSU," the band begins to run in tempo through the streets and down the hill amidst the crowd of cheering fans.
 The band also marches from the stadium to the band hall upon the conclusion of the game, a practice not usually employed by other bands.

 One of the most celebrated traditions carried on by the band is its pregame performance at each home football game.
 The performance includes pieces from the band's expansive repertoire of school songs, including "Pregame Salute"/"Touchdown for LSU".
 The band begins the performance in the south end zone of the stadium and is called to attention by the drum major right before he marches out across the end zone in front of the band.
 Stopping at the goal line, the drum major wields his mace and uses his whistle to signal the band to take the field.
 The band marches out of the end zone to the beat of a single bass drum.
 The Golden Girls and color guard accompany the band on the field.
 The band stands at attention and then plays the opening chords of the salute (which are taken from the tune "Tiger Rag"), the band turns to face all four corners of the stadium.
 The crowd explodes in cheers.
 Once the band salutes each part of the stadium, the pace of the music and the marching picks up, the music transitions into Long's "Touchdown for LSU," and the band sweeps the field.
 Toward the end of the song, the band breaks the fronts and spells out "LSU."